How Long is the Camino de Santiago Distance?Leslie

 Camino Frances – Distance 780 km about 500 Miles

 The French Way, as it is also known as, is the most popular route.
 In 2015 there were 172,243 pilgrims on this way; this is a huge increase compared to the first time I walked in 2004 when there were 138,646.
-2004 was a Holy Year; during Holy Years the amount of pilgrims rises dramatically – for example in 2005 only 79,393 collected a Compostela.
+2004 was a Holy Year; during Holy Years the number of pilgrims increases dramatically – for example in 2005 only 79,393 collected a Compostela.

 Traditionally the Camino Frances starts in St Jean Pied de Port, though like all the pilgrimage routes you can start and stop anywhere – though most people prefer to finish in Santiago de Compostela.
 For that reason, Sarria, which is 112 km from Santiago is the most popular starting point – in 2015 67,419 pilgrims started there.